Chapter 13: Sakura and the Forgotten Memory

 She took the privacy of the bathroom to adjust her clothing before leaving.
 It had gotten a bit rumpled and twisted in a few uncomfortable ways.
 Once she had done so, as well as finished all her business there, she rejoined Professor Lockhart and they both took a brisk walk to Professor Flitwick's classroom.

 Sakura was able to rejoin her class with a bit of time to spare.
 She felt somewhat bad for Professor Lockhart as he strode away.
-He'd have quite the trip to get back to his classroom from the Charms classroom, even if he took the direct path rather than the detour they had followed in making their way to Professor Flitwick's class.
+He would have quite the trip to get back to his classroom from the Charms classroom, even if he took the direct path rather than the detour they had followed in making their way to Professor Flitwick's class.

 What followed was one of the best Charms classes Sakura could ever remember having.
 Charms which she had struggled with for weeks seemed to naturally flow.
 She couldn't even remember why she had had so much trouble in the past.
 Somehow what she remembered as being counterintuitive flowed naturally from her wand.
 Everything just made sense this time.
 She hoped it would stay that way for the final exams.